-- Project aims to address a significant gap in cycle provision which will unlock access to a wider network - Project aims to provide, direct, best practice infrastructure on an arterial route - Project aims to provide cycle provision where none currently exists, and public transport is limited - Project aims to provide cycle provision where none currently exists, and there is no public transport available. - Project would provide for everyday journeys greater than 1km and less than 3kms - Project would provide for everyday journeys less than 5kms - Project would provide for everyday journeys less than 7kms - Project would provide for everyday journeys less than 9kms (NOTE: a 9km route may receive up to 4 marks if it provides for shorter trip segments, or only 1mark if there are no interim destinations.
-A shorter route may also receive more than 1 mark if it is clear that it will also provide for longer trips)
+- Project aims to address a significant gap in cycle provision which will unlock access to a wider network - Project aims to provide, direct, best practice infrastructure on an arterial route - Project will provide cycle provision where none currently exists, and public transport is limited. - Project will provide cycle provision where none currently exists, and there is no public transport available. - Project will provide for everyday journeys greater than 1km and less than 3kms. - Project will provide for everyday journeys less than 5kms. - Project will provide for everyday journeys less than 7kms. - Project will provide for everyday journeys less than 9kms.
+(NOTE: a 9km route may receive up to 4 marks if it provides for shorter trip segments, or only 1mark if there are no interim destinations.
+A shorter route may also receive more than 1 mark if it will also provide for longer trips, provided that there will be a similar level of provisions for the whole of that trip.)